asmith26/speech2caret/README.md

 speech2caret
 ```

-Alternatively, you can run it directly without installation using `uvx`:
+Alternatively, you can run it directly without installation using `uvx`(the `--index pytorch-cpu=...` flag ensures only CPU packages are downloaded, avoiding GPU-related dependencies):

 ```bash
 uvx --index pytorch-cpu=https://download.pytorch.org/whl/cpu --from speech2caret speech2caret
 ```

 ## Configuration

-The first time you run `speech2caret`, it will create a configuration file at `~/.config/speech2caret/config.ini`.
+The first time you run `speech2caret`, it creates a config file at `~/.config/speech2caret/config.ini`.

-You must edit this file to set the following options:
+You’ll need to manually edit it with the following values:

 #### `keyboard_device_path`
 This is the path to your keyboard input device.
 You can find the path either following [this](https://python-evdev.readthedocs.io/en/latest/usage.html#listing-accessible-event-devices), or by running the command below and looking for an entry that ends with `-event-kbd`.